-It is surgery to remove all or part of the large intestine.
+It is a surgery to remove all or part of the large intestine.
 This large bowel surgery in Delhi is also called colectomy.
 The large intestine is also called the colon.

 - The removal of the entire colon and rectum is called a proctocolectomy.